 With regard to the investment performance of the Fund and the fees charged to the Fund, the Board considered the following information.
 The broader universe of funds referenced in this section was identified by the consulting firm, as discussed above, and the risk/return ratios referenced are the Sharpe ratios provided by the consulting firm.
-In the case of underperformance for one or more of the periods reflected, the Board considered the magnitude of that underperformance relative to the broader universe, as defined below, and the benchmark (e.g., the amount by which a

-Fund underperformed, including, for example, whether the Fund slightly underperformed or significantly underperformed its benchmark).
+In the case of underperformance for one or more of the periods reflected, the Board considered the magnitude of that underperformance relative to the broader universe, as defined below, and the benchmark (e.g., the amount by which a Fund underperformed, including, for example, whether the Fund slightly underperformed or significantly underperformed its benchmark).
 With respect to performance quintile rankings for the Fund compared to its broader universe ("Performance Universe"), the first quintile represents the highest (best) performance and the fifth quintile represents the lowest performance.
 With respect to the quintile rankings for fees and total expenses (net of waivers or other adjustments, if any) for the Fund compared to its peer group ("Expense Group"), the first quintile represents the lowest fees and/or total expenses and the fifth quintile represents the highest fees and/or total expenses.
-For fee comparisons and investment performance comparisons, the Board looked at the Fund's Class S as a proxy for both of the Fund's classes.

-The Board considered that, based on performance data for the periods ended December 31, 2017: (1) as compared to its benchmark, the Fund's performance was higher for the 1-year period and lower for the 3-, 5-, and 10-year periods; and (2) as compared to its Performance Universe, the Fund's performance was in the first quintile for the 1-year period, the third quintile for the 3- and 5-year periods, and the fourth quintile for the 10-year period.
-The Board considered that, as compared to its Expense Group, the Fund's contractual management fee ranked in the fourth quintile, the actual management fee net of fees waived by Management ranked in the third quintile, and total expenses ranked in the fourth quintile.
-In determining to renew the Management Agreement, the Board took into account that the Fund's portfolio manager changed in 2015.
-The Board also took into account that the Fund showed a risk/return ratio that was better than the median of its Performance Universe for the 3- and 5-year periods, meaning that per unit of risk taken versus the benchmark, the Fund achieved a higher level of return than the median of its Performance Universe for those same periods.
-The Board also met with a member of the portfolio management team in June 2018 to discuss the Fund's performance.
+The Board considered that, based on performance data for the periods ended December 31, 2017: (1) as compared to its benchmark, the Fund's performance was lower for the 1-, 3-, 5-, and 10-year periods; and (2) as compared to its Performance Universe, the Fund's performance was in the fourth quintile for the 1- and 5-year periods, the third quintile for the 3-year period, and the fifth quintile for the 10-year period.
+The Board considered that, as compared to its Expense Group, the Fund's contractual management fee ranked in the fifth quintile, the actual management fee ranked in the fifth quintile, and total expenses ranked in the fifth quintile.
+The Board also noted the Fund's outperformance versus its benchmark during the 7-month period ending July 31, 2018.